autocrypt/autocrypt/doc/ecosystem-dangers.rst

 Message Deliverability
 ----------------------

-Autocrypt headers that use RSA 2048 are large enough that, when unwrapped, they exceed the SMTP line length limit of 1000 ASCII characters.
+:mailheader:`Autocrypt` headers that use RSA 2048 are large enough that, when unwrapped, they exceed the SMTP line length limit of 1000 ASCII characters.

 It's conceivable that some MTAs or MUAs will choke upon trying to deal with these headers, and render the message undeliverable or